 The office gave out some $5 million in funding, primarily for events in three locations which were part of the Official Millennium Dawn Programme: the Chatham Islands, Mt Hikurangi on the East Coast and Midway Beach at Gisborne.
 These three events were broadcast by TV3 around the world, and at Gisborne the highpoint featured world-renowned opera singer Kiri Te Kanawa singing ‘Pōkarekare ana’ as the sun came up.

 As the new millennium arrived at midnight on 31 December, the eyes of the world were on New Zealand with as much concern as joy.
-There was a worldwide anxiety that computers, which had originally been programmed with only two figures in the last part of their dates, would falter when the millennium arrived and create huge chaos in the nation’s infrastructure.
+There was a worldwide anxiety that computers, which had originally been programmed with only two figures for years, would falter when 99 turned to 00 and create infrastructural chaos.
 Banks, power, traffic lights and airports were considered in danger.
 In the event, years of preparation to cure the ‘Y2K bug’ paid off, and the lights stayed on.

 The office gave out smaller sums to community groups for a range of local celebrations around the country, which were in many places affected by bad weather.